 Aggressive drivers put all other drivers at risk.
 They also breach their legal duty to drive safely, with due care under all of the circumstances.
 All that the rest of us can do is try to stay out of their way and drive defensively.
 Driving defensively actually involves a number of specific practices that can reduce the likelihood of accidents.

-On the other hand, if you know you have a tendency to drive aggressively despite your best efforts to control it aggressive driving courses are available.
+On the other hand, if you know you have a tendency to drive aggressively despite your best efforts to control it aggressive driving courses are available, for example, check out these California online traffic school reviews.
 Such courses teach conflict avoidance through techniques like role playing, behavior adjustment and more.
 Getting help with aggressive behavior could prevent future injuries and may save lives.

 If you have been injured by an aggressive driver or road rage, a personal injury attorney can represent you in pursuing your claim against the other driver and their insurance company.
 An experienced personal injury attorney can gather evidence of aggressive driving on the part of the other motorist in order to help you hold the other driver accountable.
 Call my office for an initial free consultation.
 My office has pursued motor vehicle accident and other negligence cases for over 25 years.